Preventive and Diagnostic

 Pulpectomy: This treatment is necessary when the entire pulp is damaged or diseased.
 The decayed pulp tissue is removed from the crown and the root, the canals are cleaned and filled.
 Once the treatment is complete, we can place a final restoration to protect the tooth.

-Pulpotomy: involves removing the pulp only from the crown of the tooth, cleaning out the root canals, and packing the canals with material that will help restore the tooth until it is time for it to exfoliate (or fall out on its own naturally).
+Pulpotomy: This treatment involves removing the pulp only from the crown of the tooth and packing the chamber with material that will help restore the tooth until it is time for it to exfoliate (or fall out on its own naturally).